 You have two jobs during the event:

-- change the height of obstacles as the gatekeeper calls
+- change the obstacles as the gatekeeper calls

 - replace bars that are knocked off during a run

 Once you know what you are doing, this can be a relaxing job, plus you get to see all of the runs.

 - You will be assigned a place to sit in the ring and told which obstacles in the area for which you will be responsible.